salsify/broccoli-css-modules/README.md

 an array or a hash with `before` and/or `after` keys, each containing an array of plugins.
 Specifying only a plain array is shorthand for including those plugins in `after`.

+Alternatively, `plugins` may be a function returning either an array or hash as specified above.
+When invoked, this function will receive a `load` callback as its first argument, which will take an absolute path to a CSS file and return a promise for a hash with [`injectableSource` and `exportTokens` keys](https://github.com/css-modules/css-modules-loader-core#coreload-sourcestring--sourcepath--pathfetcher--promise-injectablesource-exporttokens-).
+This may be useful when working with PostCSS plugins that themselves want to load other files.

 ##### `generateScopedName`
 A callback to generate the scoped version of an identifier.
 Receives two arguments:
  - `name`: the identifier to be scoped